-Zhu Wen - I Love Dollars and other stories
+Zhu Wen - I Love Dollars and other stories - 6 stories, 228pp

 David Helwig - The Streets of Summer - no table of contents! (what?), 177pp

 The Picador Book of Contemporary Chinese Fiction - 21 stories, 294pp

 I'm starting at the top of that list and just readin' through (since that's the order in which I'm excited about them).
 We'll see how far I get by September 17 (the due date).
 Lessee, that's 22 days.
 My goal is to get through the Zhu Wen and the David Helwig.
 Then I'll think about renewing the other two if I'm not done by then.